Bruno Pilaš

 Bruno Pilaš (21 November 1950 – 11 June 2011) was a Yugoslavian professional footballer who played as a striker in the NASL between 1973 and 1977 for the Toronto Metros-Croatia.

-Playing career
+Club career

-Before his arrival to North America he began his career in 1969 with GNK Dinamo Zagreb.
+Before he arrived in North America, he began his career in 1969 with Dinamo Zagreb.
 In 1971, he went abroad to play in the National Soccer League (NSL) with Toronto Croatia, where he won the NSL Championship.

-Managerial career
+Coaching career

-In 1977, due to chronic injuries he retired from professional football, and embarked upon a coaching career where he managed Toronto Croatia several times in the Canadian Professional Soccer League.
+In 1977, due to chronic injuries, he retired from professional football and embarked upon a coaching career where he managed Toronto Croatia several times in the Canadian Professional Soccer League.
 In 1987, he served as the head coach for Toronto Croatia in the National Soccer League.
 In 1993, he managed NSL rivals Toronto Italia.

+After a year's absence, Pilaš returned as head coach for the Croats in 2001.
+Once the season concluded, he was nominated for the league's coach of the year.